digitalfondue/jfiveparse/README.md

  - the "/" character used in self closing tag will be ignored
  - some whitespace will be ignored

-Currently, jfiveparse can preserve the entities, the attribute quoting type and the case.
+Currently, jfiveparse can preserve the entities, the attribute quoting type and the case and the tag name case.

 If you require to preserve as much as possible the document when serializing back in a string, pass the following parameters: